sSharonV/SOS-Offline-LiveCD/README.md

 4. `auto/build` to build the live-cd

 ### More Customizations
-1. add [`More Customization/`](https://github.com/sSharonV/SOS-Offline-LiveCD/tree/main/More%20Customizations) content (bootloader menu & custom motd) to your `build-folder/config`
+1. Add [`More Customization/`](https://github.com/sSharonV/SOS-Offline-LiveCD/tree/main/More%20Customizations) content (bootloader menu & custom motd) to your `build-folder/config`
 	- Make sure you add it to `config/`. if you skipped this stage please perform two previous stages (Online/Offline Environment)
 3. `auto/build`